nf-core/website/sites/main-site/src/content/events/2024/SIG_animalgenomics_Nov.md

       - https://rediris.zoom.us/j/96065549412?pwd=L2txanpQMEFTOWVLNmtIZyt6M3NnUT09
 ---

-November 2024 talk of the monthly meeting of the _#animal-genomics_ special interest group.
+November 2024 talk of the monthly meeting of the [_#animal-genomics_ special interest group](/special-interest-groups/animal-genomics).

-**Harris Lewin** (Arizona State University, USA) will discuss the [Earth BioGenome Project](https://www.earthbiogenome.org/) during this meeting.
+It is a pleasure to announce the forthcoming talk by **Harris Lewin** (Arizona State University, USA), an affirmed leader in the field of genomics and the chairman of the [Earth BioGenome Project](https://www.earthbiogenome.org/) (EBP), which he will present.
+Harris has made groundbreaking contributions to livestock genomics, evolutionary biology and biodiversity conservation.
+His work has been fundamental in advancing our understanding of genome evolution and the genetic basis of traits in farmed and wild animals.